Big 12 Conference: National championships

 The following is a list of all NCAA, equestrian, and college football championships won by teams that were representing the Big 12 Conference in NCAA-recognized sports at the time of their championship.
-The most recent Big 12 team to win a national title is Oklahoma State men's golf in 2025.
-Only two years of the Big 12's existence has the conference not won at least one team National Title, 2007 and 2020.
+The most recent Big 12 team to win a national title is Utah skiing in 2026.
+Only two years of the Big 12's existence has the conference not won at least one team national title, 2007 and 2020.
 However, in 2020 multiple National Championships were not awarded due to the COVID-19 pandemic.

 One former member of the conference did not win a National Championship while a member of the Big 12, Missouri.
 Original members Kansas State and Iowa State have not won a championship while representing the Big 12.
 The only national championships won by 2012 arrival West Virginia since joining the Big 12 have been in rifle, a sport that the conference has never sponsored.
-Of the 2023 arrivals, Houston, UCF, and Cincinnati have not won a championship in the Big 12, but BYU has won in women’s and men’s cross country.
+Of the 2023 arrivals, Houston, UCF, and Cincinnati have not won a championship in the Big 12, but BYU has won in women's and men's cross country.

 Men's swimming has the most overall championships with 10, while men's golf has the most different schools win a championship with 4.